attack68/rateslib/docs/source/i_get_started.rst

 computer architectures (e.g. Linux) Python wheels are not pre-built, and this means ``pip install rateslib`` will use the source distribution directly.
-In this case you must first `install Rust <https://www.rust-lang.org/tools/install>`_ so that the rust extensions can be compiled locally.
+In this case you must first `install Rust <https://www.rust-lang.org/tools/install>`_ so that the rust extensions can be compiled locally by the *pip* installer.

-**Additionally**, for versions less than 1.2.0, it can be installed via the community ``conda-forge`` channel available from `Anaconda.org <https://anaconda.org/conda-forge/rateslib>`_
+**Additionally**, for versions less than 1.2.0, it can be installed via the community ``conda-forge`` channel available from `Anaconda.org <https://anaconda.org/conda-forge/rateslib>`_, although these older versions are less performant and contain less features.

 .. code-block::